ramo4040/Hackathon-OFPPT/README.md

-# Simple PHP User Authentication System
+# Building a Secured User Authentication System

 This project demonstrates a basic user authentication system implemented in native PHP, utilizing a simple router and a service container for dependency management.